10 August 2018 by Sarah

-Have you seen the new design for our Slavery Remembrance Day posters and leaflets this year?
+Have you seen the new design for our Slavery Remembrance Day posters and leaflets for 2018?

 They are all around the city centre and waterfront promoting Slavery Remembrance Day and the Unity Carnival.